Published on April 21, 2016

 For instance, if you’re applying for a management position, don’t say your weakness is time management.
-Instead answer it by avoiding to mention weaknesses that are really strengths. recruiters hear this all the time, applicants using cliches such as ‘I take on too much’ or ‘I’m too honest’.
+Instead, answer it by avoiding mentioning weaknesses that are really strengths. recruiters hear this all the time, applicants using cliches such as ‘I take on too much’ or ‘I’m too honest’.

 One of the reasons recruiters choose this question is to see if you’re able to identify aspects of your own working ethic that need improvement.
 It’s a great indicator of honesty, reason and humbleness as well.
 It’s also best to refrain from mentioning anything that may paint you in a bad light.
 For instance, don’t say something like ‘I have problems with punctuality’, because no matter what job you’re applying for; this is often a big aspect of it.

 One last tip, focus on talking about an area that you’re already taking measures to address.
 If you have a problem with public speaking, like many people do, mention that you’re taking opportunities to participate in volunteer or leadership roles that public speaking is a big part of.
 This shows the recruiter you’re taking steps to overcome it.

 ‘What are you looking for in your next role or company?”